In This Article

-While rosacea can be emotionally debilitating and currently has no cure, there are steps you can take to diminish its appearance, starting with (most importantly) your diet.
-Many foods and drinks trigger the inflammatory response brought on by the condition, like flare-ups, redness, dilated blood vessels, and thickening of the skin.
-Thus, we tapped the brains of Ayurvedic expert Shrankhla Holecek of UMA Oils; Elizabeth Tanzi, founder and director of Capital Laser & Skin Care (who also happens to have rosacea); and Michele J. Farber of Schweiger Dermatology Group to figure out which foods are best for individuals with rosacea (and which to avoid).
+We tapped the brains of Ayurvedic expert Shrankhla Holecek of UMA Oils; Elizabeth Tanzi, founder and director of Capital Laser & Skin Care (who also happens to have rosacea); Michele J. Farber of Schweiger Dermatology Group; and Farah Fahad, M.S., M.A., R.D, a registered dietician and clinical psychologist to find out which foods work best for individuals with rosacea and how to build a “rosacea diet” of your own.
 Keep reading for their tips.

-- Pungent or sour vegetables like tomatoes, hot peppers, carrots, beets, eggplant, onions, radishes, and spinach
+- Pungent or high-acid vegetables like tomatoes, hot peppers, carrots, beets, eggplant, onions, radishes, and spinach

 - Drinks such as alcohol and hot coffee or tea, which can dilate blood vessels and contribute to facial redness